Govt to keep impetus on road segments for tendering in near term: Ind-Ra

-New Delhi, May 18 (IANS) The Central government is expected to keep impetus on roads, irrigation and water works segments for tendering in near term, said India Ratings and Research.
+New Delhi: The Central government is expected to keep impetus on roads, irrigation and water works segments for tendering in near term, said India Ratings and Research.

 "Ind-Ra believes that the incremental order inflows in roads, railways, irrigation, housing development projects and distribution segments would drive the demand forecast for the sector in FY22.